Onest-io/onest-whitepaper/README.md

 When the raindropped VOTE from a worker are higher, than the total burned VOTE for the refund, the extra VOTE are constant raindropped for next 14 days on the remaining active workers.

+#### Vote for or against a Block Producer
+Active block producers are selected for each round by the amount of total net VOTE-power multiplied with a random number between 1 and 2.

+##### Missed n-blocks in a row halving
+When a BP misses the block production (n=0, n+1), his net VOTE power gets halved for the next 3^(n-1) BP circles.

+#### Vote for or against a committee member
+Active committee members are selected by the net amount of VOTE-power.

+#### Pay for block chain fees
+Block chain fees can also be paid by burning the equivalent amount of VOTE, instead of the LTM-ONS-fees.
+ONS-power is here not needed.
+Referrals and registrars can earn VOTE via vesting balances.
+The equivalent amount is calculated by the ONS/VOTE market based on the MA(14d).
+This feature allows free blockchain use by staking ONS and earning VOTE.

 ### Effects of VOTE
 - VOTE is a limited utility, which can be minted, collected, shared, burnt, traded and used as collateal on the DEX